-All staff, guardians and homestay hosts are carefully screened, including by the provision of Working with Children Checks by the NSW Department of Education and Communities, before their services are hired.
+All staff, guardians and homestay hosts are carefully screened, including by the provision of Working with Children Checks by the NSW Office of Children's Guardians, before their services are hired.

 The student welfare programmes within the Macquarie Grammar School community aim to promote tolerance and respect.
 It is the responsibility of all members of the School community to ensure the safety and protection of one another.
 No form of bullying or harassment is tolerated at Macquarie Grammar.
 Teachers supervise students in all areas of the School.